sarahciston/codingcare/posts/zinelab.md

 ## coming soon

 The Coding Care Zine Lab & Lounge is a cozy creative space to share thoughts on technology through writing, drawing, making, and coding zines.
 Read works from the Intersectional AI Toolkit, MA+P Zine Club and friends, plus contribute your own.
 We all have skills to teach each other.
-Come hang out
+Come hang out on 29 Apr 2022, 6PM Onward 💜

 {{ include.var }}